Dave-Gilbert/rgen/README.md

 ![Data Import](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_8.png)

-Rgen computes a grade in progress for each student as well as adding up the number of hours the student has attended Zoom lectures for.
+Rgen computes a grade in progress for each student as well as adding up the number of hours the student has attended Zoom lectures.
 Zoom has a feature where it can require that students log in only with an e-mail address from a specific domain.
 When that address is restricted to the mohawkcollege.ca domain, Zoom's report can be downloaded and student's attendance records can be